WilfredAlmeida/LightDAS/README.md

   - `DATABASE_URL`: Default is `postgres://solana:solana@localhost:5432/solana`, use this unless you changed anything
 - Pull db schema into prisma using `npx prisma db pull`
 - Generate prisma client using `npx prisma generate`
 - Add your Merkle Trees addresses in `src.index.ts`.
-Existing ones are mostly addresses of scam nft mints.
+Existing ones are mostly addresses of scam NFT mints.
 These trees have high activity and fill up fast
 - Start the script `yarn dev`
-- It'll print the tree addresses and start the listenting to updates on the addresses
+- It'll print the tree addresses and start the listening to updates on the addresses
 - You'll see transaction signatures in the logs
 - Under heavy loads, we have faced RPC rate limits
 - You can inspect the database via Prisma Studio by running `npx prisma studio`